Why Do So Many Bloggers And Programmers Have A Vertical Monitor?

 Creating content that pays attention to as many of the over 200 ranking factors that Google uses will improve the chances of an article ranking well.

-We write on a fairly basic 27″ Dell S2715H monitor and with the zoom function on Chrome left at 100% and the monitor in landscape format, from the top of the post we have visibility of 10 lines of text.
+We write on a fairly basic 27″ Dell S2715H monitor and with the zoom function on the Chrome browser left at 100% and the monitor in landscape format, from the top of the post we have visibility of 10 lines of text.

 Using the same monitor and settings, but now turning the display to vertical mode, instantly you can gain an appreciation of the article structure.